-The rest of this paper is organized as follows: In \sect{sec:relwrks}, we review the related works on graph kernel and graph explicit embeddings. \sect{sec:graphlets} introduces our efficient stochastic graphlet parsing algorithm, while \sect{sec:hash-fns} describes hashing techniques to build our stochastic graphlet embedding. \sect{sec:results} presents a detailed experimental validation of the proposed method showing the positive impact of high order graphlets on the performance of graph classification.
+The rest of this paper is organized as follows: \sect{sec:relwrks} reviews the related work on graph-based kernels and explicit graph embedding methods. \sect{sec:graphlets} introduces our efficient stochastic graphlet parsing algorithm, and \sect{sec:hash-fns} describes hashing techniques in order to build our stochastic graphlet embedding. \sect{sec:comp-anal} discusses the computational complexity of our proposed method and~\sect{sec:results} presents a detailed experimental validation of the proposed method showing the positive impact of high-order graphlets on the performance of graph classification.
 Finally, \sect{sec:concl} concludes the paper while briefly providing possible extensions for a future work.